 The research summarized here is a snippet of literature that establishes persistent health inequities in the United States.
 Despite widespread acknowledgment of this problem, many health plans lack detailed knowledge of healthcare inequities in their communities.
 The Health Affairs article reviewed in this blog demonstrates how to use granular datasets to spotlight inequities in fine detail.
 Health plans need this sort of localized data—or even more specific data about their individual members—to identify access gaps and plan comprehensive health equity strategies.

 RTI Health Advance offers Health Equity consulting services to payers and providers.
-As a consulting organization with the expertise of an academic research organization, we have experience blending publicly available and proprietary data (such as our new RARITY database which predicts life expectancy at the census block level) to identify areas with access and outcome gaps.
+As a consulting organization with the expertise of an academic research organization, we have experience blending publicly available and proprietary data (such as our new RTI Rarity™ artificial intelligence tool which predicts life expectancy at the census block level) to identify areas with access and outcome gaps.
 After identifying historically excluded communities, we can partner with health plans to formulate targeted interventions or multi-layered approaches that allow health plans to improve the well-being of all populations in their service areas.